Skip to main content

 Install agents

 Agents are useful when scanning web applications and APIs hosted in your internal network.
 Invicti scan agents are available for different operating systems and only need to be installed on servers that have connectivity to the web applications and APIs to be scanned over port 80/443.
-When testing authentication for internal applications, a component known as the login sequence recorder is needed to assist in configuring the login sequence, which can be uploaded in the UI for the target's authentication configuration.
+When testing authentication for internal applications, a component known as the standalone login sequence recorder is also needed to assist in configuring the login sequence, which can be uploaded in the UI for the target's authentication configuration.

 Trustlist IP addresses

 Invicti scanner IPs may need to be trustlisted if you are scanning public-facing (external) web applications and APIs that reside behind a WAF.
 The main functionality of a WAF is to block incoming malicious traffic to your applications.
 Because of this, automated DAST scanners like Invicti may not be able to successfully test your web applications and APIs for vulnerabilities.
-To ensure successful testing or access to web applications and APIs with Invicti, it is recommended that you trustlist these IP addresses.
+To ensure successful testing or access to web applications and APIs with Invicti, it's recommended that you trustlist these IP addresses.
 Depending on your region, review the following.

 Onboard websites and APIs

 Once you have successfully installed agents and trustlisted IP addresses, you can scan either public-facing or internal web applications and APIs.
 Onboarding web applications and APIs in Invicti begins with identifying which domains and subdomains you want Invicti to scan.
-The scope of scanning can be further fine-tuned at a later stage, but it begins with identifying where you want to start scanning first: your external or internal-facing footprint of web applications and APIs.
+The scope of scanning can be further fine-tuned at a later stage, but it begins with identifying where you want to start scanning first, your external or internal-facing footprint of web applications and APIs.

 Other settings such as scan profiles, authentication, and uploading API specification files can be done once a target has been added.